 Why squirrel monkeys?

 Although native to Central and South America, squirrel monkeys have a long history in our society.
 They have been imported and bred in the United States at least since the early 1900's to be kept as pets, exhibited in zoos, and used in research.
 Squirrel monkeys born in captivity in the USA cannot go back to the wild...they are here to stay and need lifelong care in appropriate facilities.

 Note: It is ILLEGAL to keep monkeys as pets in California and most other states.
 SMH does not condone keeping monkeys as pets.

 Why is a squirrel monkey retirement haven needed?

-Squirrel monkeys are widely used in research and there is demand for more accredited sanctuaries to house monkeys leaving research.
+Squirrel monkeys are widely used in research and there is demand for more accredited sanctuary space to house monkeys retired from research.

 What are squirrel monkeys like?

 Although small at 1 to 2 lbs, they have big personalities, are curious about everything, have lots of smarts, and are super social.

 Is it safe to release monkeys from research?

 VETERINARIANS provide healthcare to monkeys used in research and only release healthy monkeys to sanctuaries for retirement.